chrisnager/short-color-names/README.md

 CSS color names that are as short as or shorter than their corresponding hexcodes.

 Feel free to use these color names in production because they have just as many or less characters in their color names than they have in their hexcodes.
+[Check it out](//chrisnager.github.io/short-color-names).